Programmatic Team Manager

 DV360’s automated bid strategies can be grouped into two objectives: maximize performance and maximize brand types (making four overall).
 The strategy you should choose depends on your campaign objectives, as well as the amount of data you have already collected.

 If the goal of your campaign is to get clicks or conversions, you’ll benefit from using a performance-based bid strategy.
-There are two strategies that fall under this goal: minimize CPC/CPA, and meet or beat a particular CPC/CPA goal.
+There are two strategies that fall under this goal: Maximize conversions/clicks, while prioritizing a target CPA/CPC.

 This is the best bidding strategy to opt for if you want to spend your full budget and get the best possible performance; it’s also the best option if you have a limited amount of campaign data.
-If your goal is to get more clicks for your budget, minimize the CPC, while minimizing CPA will help you to get the highest number of conversions.
+If your goal is to get more clicks for your budget, maximize conversions/clicks while prioritizing spending the full budget will help you to get the highest number of conversions.

 This type of bidding strategy prioritizes reaching or beating a specific performance goal, which means it is possible that your budget will not be fully spent.
 If you have a target CPC or CPA you want to reach, this is the best strategy to choose as long as you have already collected a significant amount of campaign data.
 If you have limited data, it’s best to use the minimize CPC/CPA strategy first to allow enough historical data (100 conversions within the insertion order (IO) in total, or 100,000 impressions) to be collected to allow the algorithm to make ‘informed’ decisions.